Types of Crushers: What you need to know

 Hammer mills and impact crushers

 One of the most versatile crushers available, hammer mills and impactors can be primary, secondary, and tertiary crushers.
 Hammer mill crushers use continuous hammer blows to shatter and disintegrate material.
-They are typically horizontal rotating in an enclosed cylinder casing.
+They are typically horizontally rotating in an enclosed cylinder casing.
 The hammers are attached to a disk and swing with centrifugal force against the casing.
-Material is fed into the top and crushed the falls through the hole at the bottom.
-You will find hammer mills being used in industries like agriculture, medical, energy, and beyond.
-They provide some of the highest-efficiency outputs available, are portable, and can handle almost any material.
+Material is fed into the top and crushed as it falls through the hole at the bottom.
+You will find hammer mills being used in industries like agriculture, medicine, energy, and beyond.
+They provide some of the highest efficiency outputs available, are portable, and can handle almost any material.

 Tertiary crushing equipment and beyond